megankuo/Express-User-Documentation/docs/pages/configuration.md

 and add a custom rule for illustrative purposes.

 1. Install and save the necessary peer dependencies to use the Airbnb style guide:
-> npm install --save-dev eslint-config-prettier eslint-plugin-prettier
+> npm install --save-dev eslint-config-airbnb-base eslint-plugin-import

 2. Add `'airbnb-base'` to the `extends` array in the `.eslintrc.js` file: